kawaiiforums/mybb-adrem/README.md

 ### Data Flow
 1. *Ad Rem* receives the discovered Content Entity (usually through plugin hooks),
 2. An Inspection is run:
-   1. assessments and their Attributes required to resolve the root Rule Group are inferred,
+   1. Assessments and their Attributes used for the Content Type are cached (Assessment-level lazy evaluation),
-   2. selected Assessments are run by passing the Content Entity and a list of requested Attributes,
+   2. Assessments necessary for short-circuit evaluation of the root Rule Group are run by passing the Content Entity and a list of Attributes.
-   3. the root Rule Group is resolved using collected Attribute values.
 3. Related Content Entities are loaded by context of the initial Content Entity.
 4. Actions for requested Content Entities are triggered.